bleuchien/PTR-augur/README.md

 ## What's Where?

-The **data** directory contains the output of the pre-processing Jupyter notebooks.
+The **data** directory contains the raw input and output of the pre-processing Jupyter notebooks.
 The **notebooks** directory contains all the Jupyter notebooks for this project.